Prepaid Funeral Plan Warnings.

 Funeral Plan WARNING: during our regular prepaid funeral plan reviews this January, we discovered one firm whose prices appeared to have gone down quite considerably.
 On the face of it, they had suddenly become a “best buy.”
 But when we looked really carefully, we realised that they had just dropped all contributions to third-party costs.
 It was NOT clearly pointed out that the family would have to pay the crematorium, the doctors fees and the minister or celebrant!
 Those costs represent roughly one-third of the total bill, which would make this provider rather expensive.
 Those folk who think that all plans are pretty much the same could be in for a shock!

-Funeral Plan WARNING: watch out for Over 50s plans which are based on non-profit whole of life policies.
+Funeral Plan WARNING: watch out for Over 50s plans which are based on non-profit whole of life policies (most of them).
 With most, miss a few payments and you lose every penny.
-You will also be asked to increase your payments regularly so as to keep up with funeral cost inflation, and with many you will probably pay in more than you get back.
+You will also be asked to increase your payments regularly so as to keep up with funeral cost inflation, and with many of them, you will probably pay in more than you get back.
 Stick to proper pre-paid funeral plans if you possibly can.

 Funeral Plan WARNING: Some people do buy plans which cover only the Funeral Directors fees, and none of the third party costs which typically make up 30 to 40% of the final cost of a funeral.
 No problem with that at all, as long as both you and the family are aware of it.
 Covering most of the costs is way better than none!

 Funeral Plan WARNING: The Beginning of the End for Cut Down Plans?